BEST CYCLING BIB SHORTS

 Don’t know your saddle width?
 Take a look at your saddle.
 There should be a marking on it.

-And while I got no guidance on this from Endura or anyone else, I’d suggest that unless you are very tall or know that you have the legs of someone who is probably 6′ 2″ (188cm) or taller, stick with the regular length.
+While I got no guidance on this from Endura or anyone else, I’d suggest sticking with the regular length unless you are very tall or know that you have the legs of someone who is probably 6′ 2″ (188cm) or taller.
 The Long adds 1.5″ or 40mm, far more than most shorter cyclists would want.
 I typically see about half that added length on cycling bibs I call “long” in my comparative chart.

 MAAP TEAM BIB EVO – PERFORMANCE AND COMFORT FOR FIT RIDERS